LearnYouSomeComputer/Tools-For-Programming/06-Integrated-Development-Environments.md

 We know, we know.
 You're *really* going to miss `g++`.

-Just bare with us for this lab.
+Just bear with us for this lab.
 Then you can travel back to 1980 when things were actually good[^reagan].

 ### Takeaways